Just past midlife, many people get super focused on increasing net worth before retirement.

 Read my related post Playing Catch Up Retirement Savings with 59 Uncommon Solutions.

 Income Generating Assets Vs Retirement Withdrawals

-(I explain this more in my post Is It Safest to Withdraw of Get Investment Income?)
+(I explain this more in my post Is It Safest to Withdraw or Get Investment Income?)

-Having clarified this, let’s see how much income could be generated from the $700,000 from the earlier example.
+Having clarified this, let’s see how much income could be generated from the $700,000 investment capital from the earlier example.

 In a well diversified stock portfolio with high dividend stocks yielding 5.5%, the income would be $38,500 a year.